Substance Use Blog Series: Triggers

 - Practice talking yourself down using the ABC model

-- Experiential Activities: Urge Surfing, Self Care, and Holding On
+- Experiential practices to get through a craving once you are triggered: Urge Surfing, Self Care, and Holding On

 Here is a link to a worksheet about coping with triggers from therapistaid.com.
 You can print it out or use it as a framework to make your own worksheet at home.
 The following strategies can help you come up with answers for the worksheet.